esampan/power-bi-analysis/README.md

 ![Dashboard Preview](powerbi-dashboard.png)

 ## Dataset
-Sample manufacturing operations dataset used for portfolio and learning purposes.
+Manufacturing dataset from the Emerson x DAPH National Data Challenge 2025 used for downtime and productivity analysis.